parthjalan37/Library-Management-System/README.md

 # Library-Management-System
-#### A system to handle the primary housekeeping functions of a library.
-Built using Python and MongoDB.
+#### Using Python and MongoDB to built a system to handle the primary housekeeping functions of a library.
 <br/>

 The following functionalities have been implemented: